emmett-shark/pvme.github.io/docs/pvme-guides/basic-guides/ed3-basic.md

     • The spinners are not immune to roots, binds and being pushed.
 ​
 </div></div><div class="embed-field" ><div class="embed-field-name" ><strong>Pulse of Erebus</strong>
 </div><div class="embed-field-value markup" >⬥ Ambi absorbs any remaining fragments after a minute, and generates a blue bar overhead.
 When the bar almost depletes, he releases a hit of 8,000 soft typeless damage.
-He does this the same amount of times as spinners absorbed. <a href="https://imgur.com/3U8LBRS.mp4">Example</a>
+He does this the same amount of times as spinners absorbed. <a title="" href="https://imgur.com/3U8LBRS.mp4" target="_blank" rel="noreferrer">Example</a>
         - You can opt to kill 5 out of 6 and then use either <img title="disrupt" class="d-emoji" alt="disrupt" src="https://cdn.discordapp.com/emojis/535614336207552523.png?v=1"> or <img title="res" class="d-emoji" alt="res" src="https://cdn.discordapp.com/emojis/535541258844635148.png?v=1"> to block the hit.
 ​
 </div></div><div class="embed-field" ><div class="embed-field-name" ><strong>550k - 400k</strong>